 You can modify the source properties to map the value of that property to the defined destination properties.

-- Select the action you want to perform from the Migration menu and connect to a source and a destination.
+- Select the action you want to perform from the Copy menu and connect to a source, and a destination.

 - Click from the top right corner.

 - Search for the Properties in the source.